- Sociology Department Small Grants

 - Professional Development Fund

 The Department of Sociology has two competitions per year for small grants to support graduate student expenses for research or conference travel.
-We offer a limited number of grants for amounts up to $500.
+We offer a limited number of grants for amounts up to about $600.

 Research grants – These awards are intended to assist graduate students in covering the costs incurred in conducting their research.
 Budgeted items may include costs such as transcription, software not available in the department computer lab, payment to research subjects, printing costs for surveys, travel to research sites, special training seminars, etc. These grants do NOT fund equipment purchases.